 -

-Whether to hold insurance cover (such as life, permanent or temporary incapacity insurance) for each member of your SMSF.
+Whether to hold insurance cover (such as life, permanent or temporary incapacity insurance) for each SMSF member.

-The ATO also states that the document should be ‘tailored and specific’ to your circumstances rather than merely tick legislative boxes.
+The ATO also states the investment strategy document should be ‘tailored and specific’ to your circumstances rather than merely tick legislative boxes.

-It used to be the case that having a basic outline of targeted returns each year, plus a percentage breakdown of where your investments are going would be sufficient enough for an SMSF investment strategy.
+In the past, having a basic outline of targeted returns each year, plus a percentage breakdown of where your investments are going would be sufficient for an SMSF investment strategy.
 For example, 50% Australian shares, 25% fixed income, 25% property, and so on.

-However, a recent ATO change to its guidance states: "It is not a valid approach to merely specify investment ranges of 0 to 100% for each class of investment.
-You also need to articulate how you plan to invest your super or why you require broad ranges to achieve your investment goals to satisfy the investment strategy requirements."
+However, the ATO has tightened up its guidance in recent years: “It is not a valid approach to merely specify investment ranges of 0 to 100% for each class of investment.
+You also need to articulate:

 How to create an SMSF investment strategy

-What happens if I don’t have or review my SMSF's investment strategy?
+What happens if I don’t have an SMSF investment strategy?

-What to do with an SMSF investment strategy
+What to do with your SMSF investment strategy

-Your investment strategy is audited annually, and there's a chance your auditor may ask for more information or justification in regards to the assets you have allocated in the fund.
+The document is audited annually, and there’s a chance your auditor may ask for more information or justification on the assets you have allocated in the fund.

-While the ATO cannot assist you with your preparation of your SMSF strategy document, it does advise you speak with a financial adviser.
+While the ATO can’t assist with the preparation of your SMSF strategy document, it advises anyone needing guidance to engage the services of a specialist SMSF or licensed financial advisor.

 Photo by Ryan Gukert on Unsplash